 - Forms a consultancy which guides over 15 projects and undertakes research for major development agencies, businesses, municipalities, and academic organizations.
 VIEW PROJECTS

 - Develops a relationship with both Harvard and Cornell to undertake advanced research in the field of sustainable tourism in 2010.
 VIEW AFFILIATIONS

 - Guides independent research by MBAs and develops the Sustainable Tourism Asset Program (STAMP)

 - Collaborates with Director, Dr. Mark Milstein to write the report, Destinations at Risk: The Invisible Burden (2019) funded by The Travel Foundation.

 - Launches STAMP webinar program on the Invisible Burden with Cornell Center for Sustainable Global Enterprise and the Travel Foundation.

-- Develops a sustainable tourism research unit within the Center for Health and the Environment (2015-2018) under Dr. Jack Spengler, Harvard T.H.
+- Developed a sustainable tourism research unit within the Center for Health and the Environment (2015-2018) under Dr. Jack Spengler, Harvard T.H.
 Chan School of Public Health.

-- Directs the ISTI project, Tourism and a Changing Climate, under Dr. Jack Spengler and Dr. Henry Lee, which leads to the ISTI Framework to manage destinations, Harvard T.H.
+- Directed the ISTI project, Tourism and a Changing Climate, under Dr. Jack Spengler and Dr. Henry Lee, which led to the ISTI Framework to manage destinations, Harvard T.H.
 Chan School of Public Health and Harvard Kennedy School with Sofia Fotiadou, ISTI Research Manager.
 Funded by GIZ.

-- Undertakes research with Harvard Business School Social Enterprise Initiative (HBSSEI) to write Wilderness Safaris case study.
-(2018)
+- Undertook research with Harvard Business School Social Enterprise Initiative (HBSSEI) to write three Wilderness Safaris case studies.
+(2018 & 2020)